HareeshrajaR/WDM_EXP1/README.md

 ### RESULT:
   Thus the program for generating employee and weather datasets has been developed, and preprocessing has been accomplished successfully.

-  Thus the program for generating employee and weather datasets has been developed, and preprocessing has been accomplished successfully.